AfnanAbdul/personal-website/content/blog/_index.md

 ---
-title: "Courses"
+title: "Blog"
-description: "Courses on philology by Professor Dr von Igelfeld and esteemed colleagues.
-For undergraduate and graduate students."
+description: "My thoughts and writings on technology and software engineering"
 ---